A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Conclusion

 \section{Conclusion}

-This paper developed a unified stochastic hybrid system models for the aggregation of large population of responsive loads.
-General nonlinear stochastic differential equations were used to describe the continuous state evolutions between discrete mode transitions, and the transition mechanism was modeled by both deterministic and random jumps.
-A general description of the continuous state domain was formulated.
-The extended generator of the proposed stochastic hybrid system process was characterized and a class of martingales on this process was also specified.
-Based on these results, the aggregated dynamics was captured by a system of coupled PDEs, which describes the time evolution of the probability density function of the hybrid states.
-The complete set of boundary conditions was obtained for the PDE model.
-These results generalized many existing results and can be directly applied to more general modeling scenarios.
+This paper developed a unified stochastic hybrid system (SHS) framework for the aggregation of a large population of responsive loads.
+General nonlinear stochastic differential equations were used to describe the continuous state evolution between discrete mode transitions, and the mode transition was modeled by both deterministic and random jumps.
+The PDE satisfied by the hybrid-state probability density function was derived based on the adjoint relationship with the generator of the SHS process.
+In particular, the PDE boundary conditions were uniquely determined from the generator boundary condition.
+These results generalized many existing models and can be directly applied to more general modeling scenarios.
 Several examples were provided to illustrate the effectiveness of the proposed modeling framework.